moking/cxl-test-tool/README.md

 4. ...
 </pre>

-NOTE: the tool needs python3 and some other packages.
+NOTE:

+* the tool needs python3 and some other packages.
 Before starting to use it.
-Make sure you have git, ssh, python3, python-is-python3, gdb, gcc installed.
+* Make sure you have git, ssh, python3, python-is-python3, gdb, gcc installed.
-Also, before creating the qemu image, generate ssh key first with ssh-keygen.
+* Also, before creating the qemu image, generate ssh key first with ssh-keygen on the host if not already exist.
-The created image uses the public key to enable passwordless access.
+* The created image uses the public key to enable passwordless access.

-#Instruction for first time users (Debian based release)
+# Instruction for first time users (Debian based release)
 1. download cxl-test-tool from github;
 2. Install packages needed (python3, python-is-python3, ssh);
 3. Generate ssh key if not already (for keyless access to the VM);